A recent study suggests it might, but it isn't the last word.

 The wisdom of colonoscopy screening seems obvious.
 The test enables a physician to examine the lining of the entire colon and to remove small, potentially precancerous growths called polyps during the exam.
 As a result, it has the potential not only to detect colon cancer early, but also to prevent new cases by removing polyps.
 It is generally assumed that colonoscopy saves lives because the procedure is good at detecting early disease.
-A report from the National Polyp Study in the Feb.
-23, 2012, issue of The New England Journal of Medicine supports this assumption.

-To continue reading this article, you must login
+To continue reading this article, you must log in.

 Subscribe to Harvard Health Online for immediate access to health news and information from Harvard Medical School.

 - Research health conditions

 - Prepare for a doctor's visit or test